Tirana: Modern development

 Starting at the campus and ending at Skanderbeg Square with the toppling of Enver Hoxha's statue, the city saw significant demonstrations by University of Tirana students demanding political freedoms in the early 1990s.
 On the political aspect, the city witnessed a number of events.
-Personalities visited the capital, such as former U.S. Secretary of State James Baker and Pope John Paul II.
+Personalities visited the capital, such as then-U.S. Secretary of State James Baker and Pope John Paul II.

 The former visit came amidst the historical setting after the fall of communism, as hundreds of thousands were chanting in Skanderbeg Square Baker's famous saying of "Freedom works!".

-Pope John Paul II became the first major religious leader to visit Tirana, though Mother Teresa had visited few years prior.
+Pope John Paul II became the first major religious leader to visit Tirana.

 During the Balkans turmoil in the mid-1990s, the city experienced dramatic events such as the unfolding of the 1997 unrest in Albania and a failed coup d'état on 14 September 1998.

 In 1999, following the Kosovo War, Tirana Airport became a NATO airbase, serving its mission in the former Yugoslavia.